 Conclusion

-If the community you live in has laws, regulations or homeowner association regulations, ask them what legal action you can take to prevent cats from coming on your property.
+If your community has laws or homeowner association regulations, ask them what legal action you can take to prevent cats from coming on your property.
 Be sure to know the laws before you start taking action.

 "In ancient times cats were worshipped as gods; they have not forgotten this."